Pets of the Week! - Baltimore Post-Examiner

 Black Tie & Tails: Hollywood Glam-

+Our Monthly Pet Bereavement Group is tomorrow night.
+For those coping with pet loss or illness, we’re here for you.
+The virtual meeting will be from 7 PM to 9 PM via Google Meet.
+RSVP at [email protected]

-Calling all kitty lovers!
-The Crab and Mallet Cat Club’s All Breed Cat Show & Adoption Event on Saturday & Sunday, March 8 & 9, from 9 AM to 4:30 PM at the Maryland State Fairgrounds (2200 York Road, Timonium, MD).
-Looking to add a furry friend to your family?
-We’ll have adorable, adoptable cats on-site, ready to meet you and find their forever homes.
+Attention cat lovers!
+Don’t miss the Crab and Mallet Cat Club’s All-Breed Cat Show and Adoption Event happening this weekend, March 8 and 9, from 9 AM to 4:30 PM at the Maryland State Fairgrounds in Timonium.
+Adorable cats will be available for adoption!